Celebrate African Heritage with Halifax Public Libraries

 Your privacy is important to us

-No recordings, screenshots, or photographs will be permitted by hosts or participants.
+No recordings, screenshots, or photographs will be permitted by participants.

 Please be mindful of your visible and audible background environment in protection of your privacy and in ensuring a safe space for all participating.